easyfly007/autodrive_projects/proj_behavioral_cloning/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network which contains:

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+** data normalization layer, makes the data range (-1.0, 1.0) ** cropping the images layer, remove the top 70 pixels and bottom 25 pixels ** conv layer, with kernel size 5*5 and kernel count 24 ** max pooling layer, with pooling size 2*2
+** relu activation layere

+** conv layer, with kernel size 5*5 and kernel count 36 ** max pooling layer, with pooling size 2*2
+** relu activation layer

+** conv layer, with kernel size 5*5 and kernel count 48 ** max pooling layer, with pooling size 2*2
+** relu activation layer

+** conv layer, with kernel size 3*3 and kernel count 64 ** relu activation layer

+** conv layer, with kernel size 3*3 and kernel count 64 ** relu activation layer
+** dropout layer, with dropout probability = 0.5

+** flattern layer
+** fully connected layer to 100 output neurons
+** relu activation layer
+** fully connected layer to 1 output neurons

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layer in order to reduce overfitting (see above detail layers in the model)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+To avoid overfitting, we need to collect more and more data, expecially to cover all different driving situlations. which means, clock wise and anti-clock wise driving, recover from the road side to the center, U-turns.

+I try to extract the data collection codes to function loadImages() to make it easily reuse it and load data from different recording source.

+the data1 fir and data2 are collected from different drive situations.

+also data augment method used, including:
+** use the left/center/right camera images.
+I manually added the steering value +0.4 for the left camera images label, the  lectures suggest + 0.2, but in my test, +0.4 seems to be bettere.
+** crop the top 70 pixels and bottom 25 pixels, which will reduce the input data size, and reduce the complexity of the model ** flip the left/right of the images, which will enlarge the dataset *2

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was evaluation by the advices on the lecture video.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet.
+I thought this model might be appropriate because LeNet is always considered as the first thought in the mind as it's the first convolutional network in the history.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I try to collect more datas.

+Then I retrained the models again with the new dataset.
-Then I ...
+Then I observed that

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...